 - Tested positive for COVID-19 within the last three weeks

-- Have been in contact with someone who has tested positive for COVID-19 within the last two weeks
+- Have been in contact with someone who has a pending COVID-19 test or who has tested positive for COVID-19 within the last two weeks

 - Have been asked to be on home quarantine or isolation

 - All caregivers and other visitors must complete a COVID-19 symptom screening before entering Penn Medicine buildings.
 Please fill out our online prescreening form, which will generate a pass that you can show right on your phone when you enter.

 - Wear approved face coverings that fully cover the nose and mouth.
 Masks with valves, gators, bandanas, gas masks or any masks that do not cover the nose and mouth are not permitted.
 A mask will be provided, if necessary.

 - Refrain from eating while in the hospital.
 The cafeteria is currently open for staff only.
 Caregivers may leave the hospital for meals, or other reasons, and return after eating.

 - Stay in the patient room for the entire visit, with the exception of leaving the room to use the bathroom, or at the direction of the care team.
 Caregivers are not currently permitted to visit the cafeteria or explore the hospital.